- A Record:

 The shortened term for application, usually refering to a mobile application.

 Self generated text, often including images and/or video, that is written to share a perspective and increase the amount of text found on your website.

-Clickable text found on websites other than your own that direct a website back to your own website.
+Clickable text (a link) found on a website, that you do not own, which directs the website visitor back to your website.

 - Black Hat:

 Ranking strategies used to clearly manipulate the search engine results pages so that the site you are optimizing shows up higher in the results.

 Often used as a tool for search engine optimization, the location of articles created by you as the site owner are aggregated on the blog.
 WordPress is a platform that is often used for blogging.

 A link that exists on another website that points to a url on your site that no longer exists.